Deep thermalization under charge-conserving quantum dynamics: Projected ensemble of a random -symmetric state

+Despite its relative simplicity, this scenario is of great practical interest.
+In fact, it is the only allowed case when the symmetry is a symmetry of the universe that obeys a superselection rule (e.g., the $U(1)$ of electromagnetism) and not just of the system under consideration: then, coherent charge fluctuations in the (pure) initial state as well as in the measurement basis are forbidden.
 In this setting, complications due to fluctuations of charge in the initial state do not arise.
 Further, the nature of the measurements is such that upon observing a bit-string $z$ which carries charge $Q_B$, the projected state is guaranteed to have charge $Q_A =Q_0 - Q_B$.
 Repeating this process many times, it should be expected that states from any {\it fixed} charge sector $Q_A$ should be sampled uniformly; then, how often a state with charge $Q_A$ is sampled relative to a state with charge $Q_A'$ should be set by the ratio of the sizes of the charge sectors.
 Indeed, we have:

 \begin{theorem} Let $|\Psi\rangle$ be a Haar random state on $N$ qubits with definite charge $Q_0$, so that the charge density is $\sigma \equiv Q_0/N \in [0,1]$ and the state lives in a Hilbert space with dimension $d_{Q_0} = \binom{N}{Q_0}$.
 Construct the projected ensemble $\mathcal{E}_A$ on $N_A$ qubits, using measurements of $B$ in the computational $(z)$ basis.
 Then as long as